-How to test Voice UI with UserZoom
+How to test voice UI with UserTesting

-With the boom of smart appliances there’s now seemingly endless pressure to make your entire home ‘smart’ by connecting every common home appliance to the internet.
-Fridges, TVs, doorbells; there are even vanity mirrors now that are a part of the Internet of Things (IOT).
+With the boom of smart appliances, there’s now more pressure to make your entire home "smart" by connecting every common home appliance to the internet.
+Fridges, TVs, doorbells—even vanity mirrors that are now part of the Internet of Things (IOT).
+One day, it's possible that appliances without access to the internet will be a rarity.

-What does Voice UI mean for UXers?
+What does Voice UI mean for UX?

-But this proliferation of voice control in human computer interaction has thrown a wrench into the machine of digital experience.
-This is due to the unique challenges that come with designing technology to be controlled by a voice rather than more traditional interfacing methods.
+This increase in voice controlled experiences has brought with it some unique challenges that are different from traditional interfacing methods.
 The variation in how people communicate culturally, physical differences like voice volume, and many other variables will all contribute to how voice user interfaces should be designed.

 However, the process of understanding and providing solutions to the challenges associated with creating a voice user interface is not different from understanding and solving challenges associated with traditional interfaces.
-The answer is to conduct user experience research!
+The answer is to conduct user experience research.

 Voice UI Testing Best Practices